Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 where $(k_1,\dots,k_n) \in \ZM^n$ is such that $G_\h(\h k_1, \dots, \h k_n)\in B$, and the $\O(\h^\infty)$ remainder is uniform as $\h\to 0$.
 Moreover, $G_0$ is a diffeomorphism from $U$ onto a neighborhood of $\overline B$ given by the action-angle theorem:

 where $(I_1,\dots, I_n)$ is a set of action variables for the classical system, defined in a neighborhood of $F^{-1}(c)$, and $U$ is a neighborhood of $I_c = I(F^{-1}(c))$. \end{enumerate} \end{theo} It is important to notice that, contrary to the classical case, one can not always assume that the actions $(I_1,\dots, I_n)$ take values in a neighborhood of the origin (in other words, $I_c$ is not necessarily zero).
 In fact $I_c$ is given by the integrals of the Liouville 1-form of the cotangent bundle $T^*X$ over a basis of cycles of the torus $F^{-1}(c)$. \begin{rema} That this statement can be generalized to multiple connected components of $F^{-1}(c)$ is ``well known to specialists''; however to our knowledge that generalization cannot be found in the literature.
 We haven't included it here because it will be important for us to make the connectedness hypothesis throughout the paper.
-However, we expect it to become necessary for the future study of integrable systems with hyperbolic singularities, which are very common in the spectroscopy of small molecules (eg. LiNC/NCLi, see~\cite{joyeux-sado-tenny}), and related to the so-called fractional monodromy, see for instance~\cite{giacobbe08}. \end{rema} \begin{rema} We have not attempted here to extend our analysis to commuting Berezin-Toeplitz operators on prequantizable symplectic manifolds (see~\cite{lefloch-book} for a nice introduction to Berezin-Toeplitz quantization).
-Thanks to the work of Charles~\cite{charles-bs}, we believe that most of our results should be adaptable to that situation. \end{rema}
+However, we expect it to become necessary for the future study of integrable systems with hyperbolic singularities, which are very common in the spectroscopy of small molecules (eg. LiNC/NCLi, see~\cite{joyeux-sado-tenny}), and related to the so-called fractional monodromy, see for instance~\cite{giacobbe08}.
+On the mathematical side, several authors have already attacked the semiclassical analysis near the hyperbolic separatrix, for instance, for 1D Schrödinger operators~\cite{marz,bleher94}, Liouville surfaces~\cite{bleher}, for general 1D pseudodifferential operators~\cite{colin-p,colin-p2}, and transversally hyperbolic 2D systems~\cite{san-colin}. \end{rema} \begin{rema} The term $G_1$ can be expressed in terms of Maslov indices and the subprincipal symbols of the operators $P_1$, see~\cite{san-focus}; we won't need this particular formula here. \end{rema} \begin{rema} We have not attempted here to extend our analysis to commuting Berezin-Toeplitz operators on prequantizable symplectic manifolds (see~\cite{lefloch-book} for a nice introduction to Berezin-Toeplitz quantization).
+However, the notion of asymptotic lattices that we develop in this paper is quantization-agnostic, and hence, thanks to the work of Charles~\cite{charles-bs}, we believe that most of our results should be adaptable to that situation. \end{rema}